vinitrinh/kw-question-generation/README.md

 This repo generates questions from a corpus or knowledge base using keywords.
 Importantly, no training is needed as it used pre-trained models.

 __Do QA systems really benefit from synthetic QA data?__
 Yes!
 Finetuning [AI Singapore's Golden Retriever](https://github.com/aimakerspace/goldenretriever) on questions from the PDPA dataset typically worsens OOS performance.
 This is because the pathetic dataset is at most 200 question answer pairs; it does not matter how you split the data, finetuning on that small a dataset will worsen its generalizability.
 (You can try it with the link) However, when fintuning on the numerous 3000 synthetic questions, the OOS performance improves.
-Very nicely below, we enjoy a significant improve in recall@2 score.
+Very nicely below, we enjoy a significant improvement in recall@2 score.

 <img src="img/0.1 margin finetune on synthetic.png">